olwmc/csci2470_final/README.md

 See the final paper for a full description of the project.

 ### Data
 Download activation data [here](https://drive.google.com/drive/folders/1LhINDDAmJZrvKMafVMSEjkbGgEQgFl93?usp=drive_link) or compute it yourself in the `generate_activations` notebook.
-Expect it to take upwards of 5 hours to generate.
+Expect it to take several hours to generate.

 ### Notebook descriptions
 - `Pretraining-data-gen.ipynb`  Generates and saves the activations for each of the 20,000 sentences extracted from GenericsKB and passed through qwen2